michaelmusty/.dotfiles/README.markdown

     $ env -i HOME="$tmpdir" TERM="$TERM" bash -l

-The default target will install the core terminal-only files: cURL, Git, GnuPG, Vim, shell scripts and functions, and shell setup files.
+The default target will install the core terminal-only files: cURL, Git, GnuPG, vi/Vim, shell scripts and functions, and shell setup files.
 The remaining dotfiles can be installed with the other targets.
 Take a look at the `Makefile` to see what's available.

 Tools
 -----